sometimes i wish i could stop thinking. holy crap.

 John Steinbeck, East of Eden

-“Do you remember when you read us the sixteen verses of the fourth chapter of Genesis and we argued about them?”
+“Do you remember when you read us the sixteen verses of

 “I do indeed.
 And that’s a long time ago.”